elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

 ---

 ## **(Optional) Option B — GitHub CLI (gh)**
-Use this if you prefer to create repos from the terminal. **Optional**.
+Use this if you have not autenticared with GitHub before and would prefer to use Powershell instead of the VS Code Terminal. **Optional**.

 **Install & login (PowerShell as Administrator)**
 ```powershell